Carvajal, Trent, Huijsen latest: Real Madrid injury

 Possible return date: October 26 (vs. Barcelona)

-Real Madrid will again be without the services of Huijsen on Wednesday due to a muscular problem that he suffered while on international duty with Spain, but he should be back for El Clasico.
+Real Madrid were again without the services of Huijsen on Wednesday against Juventus due to a muscular problem that he suffered while on international duty with Spain, but he should be back for El Clasico.

 Antonio Rudiger